JohannesLorenz/zyn-wavetable-concept/modulation-type-transitions.md

 # Problems

+Problems with changing the modulation type (between WT and any non-WT) while a note is running:

 * Disabling WT/non-WT modulation on a running note which was started with WT/non-WT modulation
   - requires to recompute the new table (possibly with the random seeds/with the wavetable)
   - requires to somehow keep the old table still in memory (complicated reference counts?)